zhifeilu/MoxieManager/README.md

 ## Still to do

-1. Integrate MoxieManager with CkEditor
+1. Make Media > Attachments link open MoxieManager inline rather than present a Browse button to open an inline popup
-2. Make Media > Attachments link open MoxieManager inline rather than present a Browse button to open an inline popup
+2. Move config options to bootstrap for easier management